Ecconia/MinecraftJavaSelfmade/README.md

 It was one of the days again, when MC pissed me off...
 Broken chat, weird graphics, well you know what 1.13.2 has to offer.

+Well its nicer to use a system where every mistake is the fault of someone you can talk to.
+A system where one can fix every bug.
+A system which can be improved on demand.

-## Start
+## Start and progress

-This project starts very messy in git.
-The first refactoring has already been done to improve the code.
-But the second will come soon this time gitted.

-Before the cleanup its not worth looking at the code.
+This project stated with a very messy git.
+But that had been cleaned up.

+The first features had been the connection to online servers.
+The next logical step was the reading of packets and establishing a chat to talk to the other players.

+To use this client as a replacement its required to see the world, single chunks can be viewed already.
+The next thing to do is the positioning of the camera and adding the player and move it with the keyboard.

 ## Furture plans